 Q: Which tools do you use for your website optimisation?

-A: At the moment I’m mainly just using Google Analytics and Hotjar.
-I use Google Analytics to monitor overall traffic and to track results of experiments.
+A: At the moment I'm mainly just using Google Analytics and Hotjar.
+I use Google Analytics to monitor overall traffic and to track the results of experiments.
 The experiments are just coded into the site, which cheaper than using tools like Optimizely.
 I use Hotjar to observe how people are using the site and collect more qualitative information.

 I find using the Hotjar playbacks you can get into peoples heads, understand how they interact with the site and figure out improvements to make.